adam-botma/learn-hawaiian-memory-match/README.md

 ## Functionality Overview
 1. Memory match is a matching game in which a player attempts to match the images contained on "playing cards".
-In this version rather than having two of the same image, one card has an English word (and an image of the word) with the second card has the matching Hawaiian word.
+In this version rather than having two of the same image, one card has an English word (and an image) while the second card has the matching Hawaiian word.
-2. Users are greated with a start screen and are given the option to click the instructions button to learn how the game is played.
+2. Users are greated with a start screen and are given the option to click/tap the instructions button to learn how the game is played.
 2. When the game starts, there are a total of 18 cards:
     - Each card contains 1 of 9 matching image pairs
     - There are two of each matching pair allowing for 9 total matches